 Facility Charge revenues, Staff issued Lean a notice to suspend activities.

-- MotionCommissioner Kennedy (via teleconference) moved approval of Staff's recommendation, seconded by Commissioner Brown. - Motion ApprovedThere being no objection, a voice vote was taken to accommodate those participating via teleconference.
-The motion was approved (3-0). - b.
+Motion Commissioner Kennedy (via teleconference) moved approval of Staff's recommendation, seconded by Commissioner Brown.
+Motion Approved There being no objection, a voice vote was taken to accommodate those participating via teleconference.
+The motion was approved (3-0). b.
 Transit Systems UNLTD., INC. Contract Staff sought a Committee recommendation to the Commission to award a Professional Services Agreement to Transit Systems Unltd., Inc, for on-call parking shuttle bus service and emergency transport service and authorize the President to execute the same.

-Transit Systems was amenable to entering into a oneyear agreement for services that would be available on an on-call basis in the event remote passenger and employee parking operations are resumed or emergency transport of passengers is needed.
+Transit Systems was amenable to entering into a one- year agreement for services that would be available on an on-call basis in the event remote passenger and employee parking operations are resumed or emergency transport of passengers is needed.
 The contract period will be November 16, 2020, to November 15, 2021.

-MotionCommissioner Brown moved approval of Staff's

-recommendation, seconded by Commissioner

-Kennedy (via teleconference).
+Motion Commissioner Brown moved approval of Staff's recommendation, seconded by Commissioner Kennedy (via teleconference).
+Motion Approved There being no objection, a voice vote was taken to accommodate those participating via teleconference.
+The motion was approved (3-0).
+5. Items for Information a.
+Committee Pending Items Staff informed the Committee of future pending items that will come to the Committee for review.
+6+ Adjournment There being no further business, the meeting adjourned at 8:50 a.m.